dotnet/msbuild/documentation/High-level-overview.md

 ## Evaluate operation
 For more detailed information on evaluation visit [Microsoft Learn](https://learn.microsoft.com/visualstudio/msbuild/build-process-overview#evaluation-phase).

 Evaluation of the build is the first step of the process.
 Its main objective is to collect information on the project being built.
 This includes checking entry point, imports, items, and tasks.
-Additionally, for Visual Studio it also gathers information about which C# files, solution files and project files are checked in the IDE.
+Some API consumers, like Visual Studio project systems, extract information about which C# files, solution files and project files are relevant to a project after evaluation.

 The first step of evaluation is to load the project file and the XML data it contains.
-There are multiple passes within the same file to collect data, some of those to specifically define project properties and imports that are necessary for other tasks.
+There are multiple passes within the same project, each of which has a defined role and is required for subsequent passes.
 At this time, the restore target has run already, so all imports are files on disk and are processed as paths by the engine.
-Another characteristic of imports is that they are brough within the project logic, so other projects can refence the same import logic instead of having a copy of the same data.
+Another characteristic of imports is that they are brough within the project logic, so other projects can refence the same import logic instead of having a copy of the same build logic.
 Data loaded within the evaluation are not used until execution stage.
 This means that data can be added and modified during evaluation.

 The evaluation stage should not have any side effect on disk, no new or deleted files.
 Two exceptions for this are:
  - SDK resolution
  - NuGet SDK, which might add packages to the disk

-### imports
+### Imports
 Complex projects generally include imports of many different types.
 In MSBuild an import definition can have various forms - a disk path, a property expansion, a known folder, or even environmental variables.
 There are also some main imports that come with the execution on other platforms, like the Visual Studio or SDK can have import directories that contain wild card imports.
 However, when it comes to the evaluation phase in MSBuild, imports are all treated like a property plus path expansion, this includes imported NuGet packages.

 In the case of tool imports, MSBuild does not process tool resolution via registry.
 Instead, it is resolved by looking on adjacent folder to the current running version of MSBuild.
 The folders will be different depending is MSBuild is running from Visual Studio or the .NET SDK.